tensorflow/models/research/street/README.md

 ## Introduction

-The *STREET* model is a deep recurrent neural network that learns how to identify the name of a street (in France) from an image containing upto four different views of the street name sign.
+The *STREET* model is a deep recurrent neural network that learns how to identify the name of a street (in France) from an image containing up to four different views of the street name sign.
 The model merges information from the different views and normalizes the text to the correct format.
 For example: